...

 Is it safe to wear moldy clothes?

-No. Do not wear moldy clothes until the visible growth is gone, the item has been washed properly, and it is fully dry with no strong odor left behind.
+No. Do not wear moldy clothes until visible growth is gone, the item has been washed properly, and it is fully dry with no strong odor left behind.

 Can mold survive washing?